PixelCeremony/ip-juggler/README.md

 Sometimes, usually within the first 10 minutes of running this program, the IP gets stuck on a machine.
 That machine keeps receiving the pings, accroding to pcap, despite the IP being removed from its network interface.

+# Hetzner's response

+Unfortunately, Hetzner support stated that vSwitches are not meant to be a failover solution and refused to fix this bug.

 # How to run

 Workstation dependencies: